 I became interested in cooking at a very young age……inspired by my mom throwing things together and lots of creative time spent with an Easy-Bake Oven!
-Years later, I am so grateful for these experiences, allowing me to bridge my love of food & cooking with my profession!
+Years later, I’ve become so grateful for these experiences, allowing me to bridge my love of food & cooking with my profession!

 Since graduating from Culinary School in 1990 my career has weaved its way through unique experiences including restaurant cook and caterer, corporate chef, private chef, production kitchen manager, start-up bakery owner, and cooking class instructor all along the way.
-Today, I proudly define myself as a farm chef, and am privileged to serve as an independent farmstand bakery consultant for the Massachusetts Department of Agriculture.
+These days I proudly define myself as a farm chef, teaching & educating about approachable, farm-fresh cooking in New England.
+I am also honored to serve as an independent farm stand bakery consultant for the Massachusetts Department of Agriculture.

-Over the years I have found myself drawn to the simplicity of fresh local foods and the beauty of the farms around me.
-It was natural that I ended up at several Massachusetts family farms, an opportunity to cook with fantastic ingredients from their very own fields, creating signature wholesome recipes.
-Each year I still get excited to see steaming bushels of just-picked corn, endless flats of ripe red strawberries, piles of colorful heirloom tomatoes, and orchard trees heavy with ripe fruits……truly special!
+Over the years I’ve found myself drawn to the simplicity of fresh local foods and the beauty of the farms in the area.
+It was only natural that I ended up working at several Massachusetts family farms, presenting a wonderful opportunity to cook with vibrant ingredients from their very own fields while developing seasonal recipes.
+20 years later, I still get excited seeing steaming bushels of just-picked corn coming in from the fields, endless flats of sweet strawberries, gorgeous heirloom tomatoes, and orchard trees dripping heavy with fruit……truly special!

 Please Like Us on Facebook: